Not Yet Published

 “Kristine?
 I never expected—How’d you find me?”

-“I googled attorneys named Grue and recognized your picture.
-And Maxwell was your middle name.”
+“I googled attorneys.
+There’s no listing for a Joseph Grue, but I recognized your picture.
+And Maxwell is your middle name, so it made sense.”
 She pauses again.
 “Should I call you Joey or Maxwell?”

 “Max is fine.
 What do you—What’s on your mind?”